zecure/shadowd.zecure.org/content/about/roadmap.md

 The following things will be added over time:

- * Integration of native flood protection to increase ease of use
  * Integration of file upload protection by checking the extension and hash
  * Integration of security headers like *X-Frame-Options*
- * Shift from simple text file logs to log apis
  * Windows version of shadowd